 To me these sequences of events are incredibly beautiful and intricate and well-worth our attention and awareness.

-You could say that I’m a star-gazing rockhound who reworks beautiful patterns for artworks, but saying so might miss the paradoxical relationships, the idiocy, and the randomness that dance into every artwork too.
-The improvisation can be so open-ended that there’s a level at which I really cannot verbally explain why I do what I do, except that it seems beautiful and interesting to me, and includes a deep opportunity to learn and participate in this small portion of the world.
+The improvisations and observations can be so open-ended that there’s a level at which I really cannot verbally explain why I do what I do, except that it seems beautiful and interesting to me, and includes a deep opportunity to learn and participate in this small portion of the world.